-Make sustainability an appointment criterion for senior management: The Board of Directors plays a vital role in ensuring the long-term success of the organisation by providing strategic direction, oversight and accountability and risk management, amongst other responsibilities while the Board's Audit Committee provides independent oversight of an organisation's financial reporting, internal control processes and risk management.
-However, only a small number of asset managers assessed include sustainability as a criterion in the Board's Audit Committee (5%) and Board's Nominating Committee or in the appointment of new directors (8%).

-The inclusion of sustainability in the criteria used to select new directors is important as it enhances board diversity and improves decision-making to align with the organisation's sustainability goals.
+- Make sustainability an appointment criterion for senior management: The Board of Directors plays a vital role in ensuring the long-term success of the organisation by providing strategic direction, oversight and accountability and risk management, amongst organisation's financial reporting, internal control processes and risk management.
+However, only a small number of asset managers assessed include sustainability as a criterion in the Board's Audit Committee (5%) and Board's Nominating Committee or in the appointment of new directors (8%). - The inclusion of sustainability in the criteria used to select new directors is important as it enhances board diversity and improves decision-making to align with the organisation's sustainability goals.
 Moreover, with sustainability experience factored in for the Board's Audit Committee can fundamentally and further help to address sustainability risks, support compliance, and improve transparency.